-Jane Howorth watches a Panorama documentary, The World About Us; Down on the Factory Farm, about the living conditions of caged commercial laying hens, inspiring her to dedicate her future to helping hens.
+Jane Howorth watches a Panorama documentary, Down on the Factory Farm, about the living conditions of domestic livestock, including caged commercial laying hens, inspiring her to dedicate her future to helping hens.

 Jane moves to Devon and saves her first hens from slaughter, including one very special hen, Vicky.

 Jane places an advert in a local paper offering people the chance to rehome hens, under the name Westcountry Retirement Home & Re-homing Centre for Battery Hens.
 She receives thousands of responses.

 Jane officially launches the Battery Hen Welfare Trust (BHWT), the country’s first dedicated hen charity.